olivancu/electricity-cost-calculator/README.md

+# Installation

-# Project description & installation
+# Project description

-The Bill Calculator tool intends to provide a generic tool for manipulating the tariffs of electricity, with a emphasis on US tariffs.
+The Bill Calculator intends to provide a generic tool for manipulating the tariffs of electricity, with a emphasis on US tariffs.
 A tariff is composed of various type of charges and credits, that fall into one of the following rate type:

  - *FIXED*: a fixed charge, generally expressed in $/day or $/month.
  - *ENERGY*: a charge per energy consumption, generally expressed in $/kWh.
 This charge may vary during the day, and may be different for each month.